HelloMondo / Austria / Vienna / Schönbrunn Palace

 Buy tickets online in advance to the Schönbrunn Palace in order to prevent queues.
 Find the best tickets on HelloMondo.

-We suggest to plan a 4 days trip to Vienna to enjoy Schönbrunn Palace
+We suggest to plan a 4 days trip to Vienna in order to visit Schönbrunn Palace

 Schönbrunn Palace (Schloss Schönbrunn)